sofiawallq/vintage-corner/README.md

 - Epics - I really understand the value of Epics for large projects, to give the team a better overview of the projects User Stories and further prioritize the work process.
 I would have loved to work with even more Epics to break up the User Stories since I feel like some Epics are a little "heavy" with Stories (such as the Search, sort and filter products), but I had to move on to the next part of the planning so at that point I went with the Epics I had.

 - Milestones - Milestones were used as iterations and split the work into 4 iterations with its own Stories.
-I tried to evenly distribute the Stories so that each iteration would have pretty much the same amout of Stories - but if I would have added Story Points into the Agile mix I would have realized early on that some Stories in the first iterations would have demanded fewer Stories to accompany them in that specific iteration - there were simply to many demanding Storiews in the same iterations, as I talked about in the User Stories section above.
+I tried to evenly distribute the Stories so that each iteration would have pretty much the same amout of Stories - but if I would have added Story Points into the Agile mix I would have realized early on that some Stories in the first two iterations would have demanded fewer Stories to accompany them in that specific iteration - there were simply to many demanding Stories in the same iterations, as I mentioned in the User Stories section above.

 - MoSCoW Prioritization - The User Stories are labeled with one of the following four categories, all according to the MoSCow prioritization methodology: